Global Existence and Long Time Behavior in the 1+1 dimensional Principal Chiral Model with Applications to Solitons: Long time behavior

 \subsection{Integration of the dynamics}

-The goal of this subsection is prove the Theorem \ref{LTD}, let us start with the following integral estimate \begin{lem} Let $\lambda(t)$ given as in \eqref{lambda}.
-Assume that for $\varepsilon > 0$ sufficiently small the solution $(\Lambda, \phi)(t)$ of the system \eqref{sistema4} satisfies
+The goal of this subsection is prove the Theorem \ref{LTD}, let us start with the following integral estimate \begin{lem} Let $\omega(t)$ given as in \eqref{lambda}.
+Assume that the solution $(\Lambda, \phi)(t)$ of the system \eqref{sistema4} satisfies

-then we have the averaged estimate
+Then we have the averaged estimate

 Moreover, there exists an increasing sequence $t_n\to +\infty$ such that